Texts based on my own life experiences and observations of the world which will broaden your knowledge of natural English

 I am very opinionated in many of my texts.
 This helps students to come out of their shell and speak at length when responding to my views.
 Therefore, the overall effect of my texts has been to improve my students’ willingness to speak with freedom and be opinionated themselves.

 Since 2006, I’ve perhaps viewed over fifty flats for rent in several European countries.
-I continue to be shocked by the sheer incompetence of landlords to make their properties stand out to potential tenants.
+I continue to be shocked by the sheer incompetence of landlords to make their properties stand out to tenants.

 WORDS, COLLOCATIONS AND PHRASES